-People with MS need to consider several other categories before making a decision to move outside their state.
+People with MS may want to consider several categories before making a decision on where to move.

 For one, heat intolerance is a major consideration, and this fact alone can confound the decision-making process.
-For example, Arizona consistently ranks either number 1 or near the top for best state.
-It provides access to highly reputable health care providers, particularly in university towns such as Tucson.
-But the oppressive heat of the southwest can greatly compromise the quality of daily life for a person with MS. Moreover, the ideal climates of the Pacific Northwest—Oregon, Washington State, Idaho, Montana, Wyoming, and Alaska—might sound like a dream to a person with MS, but some of these areas are too rural to provide adequate specialist care, might offer too few work opportunities for those who want employment, lack public transit and thereby promote isolation, and might have state budgets that funnel fewer dollars to much-needed services.
+For example, Arizona may provide access to highly reputable health care providers, particularly in university towns such as Tucson.
+But the oppressive heat of the Southwest may greatly compromise the quality of daily life for a person with MS. Moreover, the ideal climates of the Pacific Northwest — Oregon, Washington State, Idaho, Montana, Wyoming — might sound like a dream to a person with MS. But some of these areas could be too rural to provide adequate specialist care, might offer too few work opportunities for those who want employment, or may lack public transit and thereby promote isolation.

 Cost of living

 Another major consideration is cost of living.
-Although the best-ranked states tend to cluster in the Northeast—New Hampshire, Massachusetts, Vermont—and in the ideal climates of Northern California and the Pacific Northwest, those regions also tend to be the most costly places to live.
-Click on the link in the reference section below to read about more factors that affect where to live with multiple sclerosis.
+Although the weather is less hot in the Northeast, and in the ideal climates of Northern California and the Pacific Northwest, those regions also tend to be costly places to live.
+The amount of money distributed to services that can help people with disabilities can also vary state-by-state.